Michell203/Elrics-Quest/README.md

 # 2d-rpg
-2D rpg game using Unity game engine.
+2D rpg game coded with C# using the Unity game engine.